eProsima/vulcanexus/docs/rst/microros_documentation/benchmarking/benchmarking.rst

 Meanwhile, to measure the different types of memory:

-- Static memory: The static memory has been calculated as the difference between the memory occupied by the .bss and .data sections with a non-zero number of entities, and the memory occupied by the same sections when no micro-ROS application is running, that is, the memory occupied by the rest of components of the RTOS and libraries.
+- **Static memory**: The static memory has been calculated as the difference between the memory occupied by the `.bss <https://en.wikipedia.org/wiki/.bss>`__ and `.data <https://en.wikipedia.org/wiki/Data_segment>`__ sections with a non-zero number of entities, and the memory occupied by the same sections when no micro-ROS application is running, that is, the memory occupied by the rest of components of the RTOS and libraries.

-- Stack memory: The stack consumed during the program execution is taken into account by means of a FreeRTOS specific function involved in the `memory management capabilities offered by this RTOS <https://www.freertos.org/2020/09/micro-ros-on-freertos.html>`__, the `uxTaskGetStackHighWaterMark() <https://www.freertos.org/uxTaskGetStackHighWaterMark.html>`__ function.
+- **Stack memory**: The stack consumed during the program execution is taken into account by means of a FreeRTOS specific function involved in the `memory management capabilities offered by this RTOS <https://www.freertos.org/2020/09/micro-ros-on-freertos.html>`__, the `uxTaskGetStackHighWaterMark() <https://www.freertos.org/uxTaskGetStackHighWaterMark.html>`__ function.
 This function returns the amount of stack that remains unused when the stack consumed by the program is at its greatest value.
 By subtracting this figure to the total stack available, which is known, one can obtain the stack peak used by the app.

-- Dynamic Memory: This is the memory dynamically allocated by the program by calls to ``calloc()`` and ``malloc()`` functions in the C language.
+- **Dynamic Memory**: This is the memory dynamically allocated by the program by calls to ``calloc()`` and ``malloc()`` functions in the C language.
 To measure it we have hijacked the call to dynamic memory related functions since the ROS 2 stack allows users to feed the program with custom memory allocators.

 Pub/Sub applications
 ^^^^^^^^^^^^^^^^^^^^